10 moments that defined Carl Cox

 From scaffolder to DJing the Houses of Parliament, we count down King Coxy's defining moments...

-Born in Barbados but brought up in London, the larger than life DJ has dedicated his entire adult life to the craft of DJ'ing.
+Carl Cox is arguably the world's most dedicated DJ.
+Born in Barbados but brought up in London, the larger-than-life selector has dedicated his entire adult life to the craft of mixing and collecting records.
 And despite his wildly successful career, he's never lost sight of his passion — playing music, breaking tunes and celebrating life.

 Playing at the Houses of Parliament

 In 2016, Carl Cox played a DJ set at the House of Commons for a charity fundraiser called House The House by the LNADJ Foundation in aid of young people living in war zones.
 Not only did King Carl knock out banger after un-constitutional banger, one lucky DJ won the opportunity to warm-up for the don.
 That honour fell to 19-year-old Holly Louise, who became the first woman to DJ in the House of Commons after winning a nationwide competition organised by the foundation.